Taiko2k/Tauon/CONTRIBUTING.md

   > To run manually for standard install `python3 /opt/tauon-music-box/tauon.py` or for flatpak `flatpak run com.github.taiko2k.tauonmb`

-For suggestions, I may or may not choose to impliment what you describe.
+For suggestions, I may or may not choose to impliment certain things.
 Explaining how a feature would be integraged would be more helpful than vauge ideas.
 Design concepts would be great, but you should check with me before investing too much time into it.

 ### Translations